 First of all, anybody can set up their own mobile hotspot in public.
 If I go to the above coffee shop and set up “coffeeshopwifi-guest” as my mobile hotspot name, then make it easy to log into that network, a non-zero number of people will connect to that one.
 Once they’re on my network, I can upload malware to their mobile device, collect any data that travels through my hotspot, or even undermine other mobile security measures they already have in place.

-Even if you are careful to use only the approved WiFi network, not all security professionals are as dedicated to stopping mobile attacks as you.
-An legitimate network with security holes can be just as dangerous to your mobile device.
-Data leaks on shared WiFi can easily result in privacy breeches, especially in 2021 when it’s very easy to do.
+Even if you are careful to use only the approved WiFi network, not all security professionals are as dedicated to stopping mobile attacks like you.
+A legitimate network with security holes can be just as dangerous to your mobile device.
+Data leaks on shared WiFi can easily result in privacy breaches, especially in 2021 when it’s very easy to do.

 Improve Your Mobile Security on WiFi